hennesre/jobhuntengine/company_research_framework.md

 - AI positioning in marketing/messaging

 **Output format:**
-Dedicated section since this is critical for role fit.
+Brief paragraph.
 Be specific about AI depth.

 ### 8. Interview Prep Insights
 **What to capture:**